rsarv3006/gosh/README.md

 ## Contributing

 PRs welcome!
 This is a fun project to learn Go and build something useful.
+The architecture is intentionally simple - everything has clear responsibilities and the code is easy to follow.